 The awarding of external credentials such as the Record of School Achievement (RoSA) and the Higher School Certificate (HSC) is a worthy goal for students from Years 10 through 12.
 These credentials can be used as a means of accessing post-school training and other career opportunities.
-It is for these reasons, and to maintain the integrity of the system, that the Board of Studies, Teaching and Educational Standards (BOSTES) has put in place for all schools - state and private - strict guidelines regarding students' satisfactory completion of courses.
+It is for these reasons, and to maintain the integrity of the system, that National Educational Standards & Assessment (NEAS) has put in place for all schools - State and Catholic and Independent - strict guidelines regarding students' satisfactory completion of courses.
 If a student is not meeting the requirements they are given what is termed a Non Award Warning (or N Award).
-A copy is also posted home, which outlines, 1. any issues of concern or outstanding work, and, 2. a date by which students can redeem the outcomes of the missed work.
+A copy is also posted home, which outlines, 1. any issues of concern or outstanding work, and, 2. a date by which students should redeem the outcomes of the missed work.

 The community's confidence in valuable school-based credentials (RoSA and HSC) can only be maintained if high standards are consistently and equally applied to all students, regardless of their school.
 The N Warning system is therefore explained to students in detail.
 We are also aware that parents may appreciate some clarifying points in relation to this system: